aj-sarama/nvim/README.md

 ### Treesitter

-Treesitter manages syntax highlights and several motions when writing code.
+Treesitter manages syntax highlights and motions when writing or editing code.

 #### Setting languages:
 Add any language (see `:TSModuleInfo` for a list of supported languages) by adding an element to this table in *nvim-treesitter.lua*: